FawazSharif/Recipe/README.md

 A warning will pop up “Do you want to install this application?”
 Tap “Next” and then “Install.”

-You’ll get a confirmation message and the will be added to the device.
+You’ll get a confirmation message and the application will be added to the device.